bitcoinhealth/bitcoinhealth/README.md

 # BitcoinHealth Coin
 A new USA cryptocurrency based on Bitcoin blockchain frameworks for buying essential goods, hospital/medical payments, and medicines utilizing Cloud Web Services nodes.
 Developed by former consultants at the CDC.
-Will incorporate Quantum computing methods.
+SuperNodes running on Amazon Web Services.
 Launching in 2020.

 Currently can be mined on GPU Windows and Linux PC's!